intelligenia/django-last-social-activity/README.md

 # Installation

-When uploaded to pypi you would be able to install it easily:
+[This package is in pypi](https://pypi.python.org/pypi/django-last-social-activity) so you can install it easily using pip command:

 ```sh
 pip install django-last-social-activity
 ```

-or install it from this repository:
+or install it from [this GitHub repository](https://github.com/intelligenia/django-last-social-activity) if you want last features of the master branch:

 ```sh
 # Master will allways be stable